ni/nimi-python/docs/niscope/class.rst

     .. py:method:: close()

+            When you are finished using an instrument driver session, you must call this method to perform the following actions:

+            -  Closes the instrument I/O session.
-            Closes the driver session and cleans up.
+            -  Destroys the IVI session and all of its properties.
+            -  Deallocates any memory resources used by the IVI session.